 - Click on your profile icon in the bottom right-hand corner.

 - Click on "VPN disconnected" and then click on the OpenVPN connection that should appear in this section.
 The "Password" field needs to be populated before connecting.
-Since Untangle uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
+Since NG Firewall uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
 Just enter anything, then click the Connect button.

-You should now be connected to the Untangle NG Firewall and able to access the local resources on the network.Follow
+You should now be connected to the NG Firewall and able to access the local resources on the network.Follow